kometen/backup-db/README.md

 # backup_db

-This Rust-program will perform a backup using pg_dump.
+A wrapper around pg_dump so information about host to connect to, database, password is retrieved from Azure Key Vault and URL to Azure Key Vault from 1password thus avoiding storing passwords in cleartext locally.

-It gets an URL to an Azure Key Vault from 1password and then retrieve secrets from Azure Key Vault to a PostgreSQL database and performs the backup.
+Requires 1password  and Azure command line utilities installed locally, an Azure-subscription, a PostgreSQL-client.

-Log in to Azure with `az login`.
+Log in with `az login`.

 Some settings can be set in a `.env` file like this: